-NSW - Forbes Historical Society - CHG2023/067N

-The Forbes Historical Society received \$6,670 for a Significance Assessment of the Paul and Hettie Wenz Collection.

-Forbes Historical Society's museum is run by volunteers in the country town of Forbes, NSW.
+NSW - Forbes Historical Society - CHG2023/067N The Forbes Historical Society received \$6,670 for a Significance Assessment of the Paul and Hettie Wenz Collection.
+Forbes Historical Society's museum is managed by volunteers in the country town of Forbes, NSW.
 The project employed heritage consultant Suzanne Bravery to complete a Significance Assessment of the Paul and Hettie Wenz Collection of books, photographs, documents, and artefacts.
 Paul Wenz, was a prominent French Australian writer in the early 20th century, who together with his wife, Hettie, owned and managed the Nanima Station in the Forbes district.
-The consultant confirmed that this Collection was strongly significant to local peoples and of some national and international significance to scholars and academics, to French-Australian communities, and to literary communities in both Australia and France.
-Forbes Shire Council (the owner of the Collection) and Forbes Historical Society can now use the report to seek further funding to interpret, conserve, and promote the Collection.
+The consultant confirmed that this Collection was strongly significant to local peoples and of value to scholars and academics, French-Australian communities, and to literary communities in both Australia and France.
+Forbes Shire Council (the owner of the Collection) and Forbes Historical Society can now use the report to help interpret, conserve, and promote the Collection.